 Indicators of Compliance: Recipient issues annual public notice of nondiscrimination.
 The notice also is disseminated in the language of any national origin minority community in the service area.
-Annual notice lists coordinators of Section 504/ADA and Title IX with their name/title, address, and phone number.
+Annual notice lists coordinators of Section 504/ADA and Title IX with their name and/or title, address, and phone number.

-Is the notice in: Yes No Local newspapers?
+Is the notice in: Yes No

+Local newspapers?

 Institution newspapers?

+Institution website?

+Email to students, faculty, & staff?

+Social media platforms?

 Other publications?

 Does the notice have a brief description of technical program offerings and admission criteria?
 Do publications with notice reach students, employees and applicants?
 Ask administrators how the publications are distributed.
 Is the notice available to visually impaired persons?
 Ask administrators how this is done.
 Does the community have national origin minority students with limited English language skills?
 (Check census data and/or ask administrators, faculty and students).
 If yes, is notice available in the language of the national origin minority community?
 How is the notice disseminated to the national origin minority community?